 Nowadays some centenarian poplar trees survived, and have been represented for centuries by international artists and travellers, participants of the Grand Tour, like Jean-Pierre Houel who expressed his admiration for this historic garden saying “nothing is more fascinating in Siracusa than the Latomia…”.

 In 1866 after the Church property confiscation law, the Latomia became public property and has been heritage of the city of Siracusa since then.

 Piazza Cappuccini , Siracusa, SR 96100

-Up until the 1970s, the Latomia of the Capuchins was one of the city’s main attractions, a place where you could spend an evening enjoying all manner of entertainment in a beautiful space called Teatro della Verdura, or the Theatre of Greens.
-It was a custom of sorts that actors playing in the Classical performances at the Greek Theatre would also appear on stage at the Latomia theatre, such fine actors as Vittorio Gasmann, Elena Zareschi, Annibale Ninchi and so many others.
+Up until the 1970s, the Latomia dei Cappuccini was one of the main city’s attractions, a place where you could spend an evening, in particular in the beautiful and natural “Teatro di Verdura”.
+It used to be the stage of some representations realized by the same actors whose play during the Classical performances at the Greek Theatre, for example acted fine artists such as Vittorio Gasmann, Elena Zareschi, Annibale Ninchi and so many others.

 Erga has implemented a sustainable management system that is adequate for its size and scope.
 Its organization complies with all the regulations in force at local, national and international level, with particular reference, among others, to health, safety, work and environmental aspects.
 Erga undertakes to respect and enforce the rules of conduct appropriate to the places visited, the sea, nature reserves and places of worship.
 Particular attention should be paid to avoiding waste in the environment and, where existing, to respect the rules of separate collection.